March 22, 2021

-Whilst all of this is terribly exciting, yet at the same time somewhat frightening what the future holds, there is no denying the logistics industry is changing at a breath-taking pace so, is your warehouse ready for these changes?
+Whilst all of this is terribly exciting, yet at the same time somewhat frightening, whatever the future holds there is no denying the logistics industry is changing at a breath-taking pace so, is your warehouse ready for these changes?

-Where multi-storey department stores once stood and thousands of people shopped, in some cases, these have been replaced by multi-level fulfilment centres because they are close to conurbations.
+Where multi-storey department stores once stood and thousands of people shopped, these have been replaced, in some cases, by multi-level fulfilment centres because they are close to conurbations.
 Robotic fulfilment centres do not need conventionally high clearance ceilings, so this type of building is relatively easy to convert into a modern distribution centre.

 Fear of jobs being lost to robotics is a genuine one but there is a misconception that a robotic warehouse gets rid of people and jobs.
-This is often not the case, as many hundreds or in some cases thousands of people are still required even in a fully automated warehouse.
+This is often not the case, as many hundreds or, in some cases, thousands of people are still required, even in a fully automated warehouse.
 Obviously, as technology is refined further this may change and reduce the requirement of people but for the moment at least, automated warehouses still need people.

 One of the most important components of any warehouse is the floor.
-Ask most distribution centre managers what matters most to their operation and they will usually answer, ‘does my roof leak and is the floor OK’.
-People are obviously important too but if your roof leaks and your floor is not able to service your customers, then the business really starts to suffer.
+Ask most distribution centre managers what matters most to their operation and they will usually answer, ‘does my roof leak and is the floor OK?’
+People are obviously important too, but if your roof leaks and your floor is not able to service your customers, then the business really starts to suffer.

 No longer is it just loads and flatness that is important for a warehouse floor, the demands on the floor are more complicated and challenging than ever before.